RobertRostohar/SDS-Framework/schema/README.md

 ## Example

 This example defines a data stream with the name "sensorX" that contains the values of a gyroscope, temperature sensor, and additional raw data (that are not further described).
-The binary data that are coming form this sensors are stored in data files with the following file format: <file-index>.<sensor-name>.sds.
+The binary data that are coming form this sensors are stored in data files with the following file format: `<file-index>.<sensor-name>.sds`.
 In this example the files names could be:

 ```yml
    file0.sensorX.sds   # capture 0